isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        "interfaces": [ "eth0", "eth1" ]
    },

-The next couple of lines define the lease database, the place where the server stores its lease information.
+The next lines define the lease database, the place where the server stores its lease information.
 This particular example tells the server to use memfile, which is the simplest and fastest database backend.
 It uses an in-memory database and stores leases on disk in a CSV (comma-separated values) file.
-This is a very simple configuration example; usually the lease database configuration is more extensive and contains additional parameters.
+This is a very simple configuration example;
+usually the lease database configuration is more extensive and contains additional parameters.
 Note that ``lease-database`` is an object and opens up a new scope, using an opening brace.
 Its parameters (just one in this example:
 ``type``) follow.
 If there were more than one, they would be separated by commas.
 This scope is closed with a closing brace.
 As more parameters for the ``Dhcp4`` definition follow, a trailing comma is present.